Travelling in East Africa

 |Uganda||1 Jan New Year’s Day; 26 Jan Liberation Day; 8 Mar International Women’s Day; 1 May Labour Day; 3 Jun Martyrs’ Day; 9 Jun National Heroes’ Day; 9 Oct Independence Day; 25 Dec Christmas Day; 26 Dec Boxing Day|

-* Note: Eid al-Fitr (end of Ramdhan) and Eid al-Adha (Feast of the Sacrifice) festivals are determined by local sightings of various phases of the moon and are, upon confirmation, declared public holidays in four of the five EAC Partner States, namely: Kenya, South Sudan, Tanzania and Uganda.
+* Note: Eid al-Fitr (end of Ramdhan) and Eid al-Adha (Feast of the Sacrifice) festivals are determined by local sightings of various phases of the moon and are, upon confirmation, declared public holidays in the EAC Partner States.